Chrysler PT Cruiser 2001-2010: powertrain, problems, pros and cons, maintenance tips

 Powertrain: For 2001, the only available engine was a 150-hp 2.4L 4-cylinder DOHC.
 This engine has a timing belt that needs to be replaced at recommended intervals.
 Timing belt replacement is labor intensive and could be costly ($500-$750 parts and labor).
 A turbocharged version was added for 2003.
 Read also: Pros and cons of turbo engines..
 Transmission choices included a five-speed manual or four-speed automatic.

-Overall: On one hand, the fuel economy is not very good and the reliability is below average.
-A cramped engine compartment makes it difficult to work on; for example, to change the spark plugs, the top part of the intake manifold has to come off.
+Summary: On one hand, the fuel economy is not very good and the reliability is below average.
+A cramped engine compartment makes it difficult to work on.
+For example, to change the spark plugs, the top part of the intake manifold has to come off.
 The PT Cruiser doesn't hold the value very well and there are plenty of complaints about electrical, front-end, engine and other problems.

 On the other hand, it's still an eye-catcher and it's not very expensive.
 The PT Cruiser has a roomy practical interior and versatile cargo space.
 It's easy to drive and you can get a convertible too.
 There are so many accessories available, that you can customize your Cruiser in any possible way.
 Our advise, if you want to buy the PT Cruiser, find the mechanic familiar with this vehicle (may be at a local Chrysler dealership?) and ask him or her to inspect it carefully and tell you what to expect.